Depok railway station

-Depok Station (DP) is a railway station located in Pancoran Mas, Pancoran Mas, Depok, West Java.
-This station commonly known as Depok Lama.
+Depok Station (DP) is a railway station located in Depok, Pancoran Mas, Depok, West Java.
+This station is commonly known as Depok Lama (Old Depok), to distinguish with Depok Baru (lit.
+'New Depok') Station.
 The station is one of the oldest station in Jakarta metropolitan area.
 At present it serves as a station of Jakarta Commuter Rail.
 Depok EMU depot is located to the southwest of the station.

 Since 25 March 2021, this station along with Bekasi, Tanah Abang, Kranji, Jakarta Kota, Depok Baru, Bojonggede, Citayam, Parungpanjang and Angke stations officially ceased the sale of Guaranteed Daily Tickets (Tiket Harian Berjaminan or THB) for KRL Commuterline services.

 History

 In the 17th to 18th centuries, Depok was a kawedanan area as well as a plantation founded by the landlord Cornelis Chastelein.
 Until the 19th century the city that Chastelein built continued to grow.
 Given the increasing need for transporting plantations and passengers, in the late 1860s the Batavia–Buitenzorg railway line was built by the Nederlandsch-Indische Spoorweg Maatschappij, the first heavy rail company in the Dutch East Indies.

 The station was opened by the NIS at the same time as the opening of the last segment, Meester Cornelis N.I.S.–Buitenzorg on 31 January 1873.
 Unlike the Samarang–Vorstenlanden railway, which uses a gauge width of 1,435 mm, the NIS uses a 1,067 mm gauge for this route.
 On 1 November 1913, the Staatsspoorwegen officially purchased the NIS assets on the line and eventually developed this station.

 In connection with the development of SS services, electric trains and electric locomotives have started running on the Tandjongpriok (Tanjung Priuk)–Batavia–Buitenzorg and Tandjongpriok–Meester Cornelis (Jatinegara) lines.
 To realize this, the SS built overhead line poles along these lines, and on 6 April 1925, the electric multiple unit started operating in conjunction with the 50th anniversary of Staatsspoorwegen's contributions in Java.

 At the end of the '80s, the Depok Station was rebuilt, all the old lines, the old catenary pole, demolished because the line from Manggarai–Depok was built double tracks.
 Since then, the old building has ceased to exist.
 While the double tracks from Depok Station to Bogor was only completed in the late '90s, after the 1993 Ratu Jaya train accident between Depok Station with Citayam Station made the existence of a double track important.